Growing Tomatoes in Containers

 If you love tomatoes, you can easily grow your own in EarthBox® boxes for gardening.
 After all, the EarthBox® container gardening system was invented by a commercial tomato farmer!
-Use our tips and helpful info below to learn more about growing tomatoes in garden box planters, so you can enjoy your own fresh-from-the-garden tomato euphoria.
+Use our tips and helpful info below to learn more about growing tomatoes in gardening boxes, so you can enjoy your own fresh-from-the-garden tomato euphoria.

 Growing your own tomatoes is easy!
-Here are the benefits of growing tomatoes in boxes:
+Here are the benefits of growing tomatoes in planting boxes:

 - Tomatoes require A LOT of water—up to 10 gallons per day at their peak.
 So, it's best to use gardening boxes with a large water reservoir.

 Pro Tip: To avoid having to fill the reservoir several times each day, you might consider adding an automatic watering system to your gardening container.
 You'll avoid lugging heavy watering cans or garden hoses around.
 For example, the EarthBox® Automatic Watering System (AWS) removes worries about watering your tomatoes.

 - Tomatoes require warm temperatures and plenty of sunshine to grow healthy—they are happiest in full sun with daytime temperatures between 70-85 degrees, and evenings that don’t dip below mid-60s.
-If you put your planter box gardens on casters, you can easily move your garden around to provide your plants with optimal sunlight, or shade if it gets too hot.
+If you put your gardening containers on casters, you can easily move your garden around to provide your plants with optimal sunlight, or shade if it gets too hot.
 A frost cover on your growing boxes, like the EarthBox® Frost Cover, can also help growers in cooler climates get an early start; or extend your growing time if temperatures get too cool later in the season.
 If you’re unsure of your frost-free dates, check your USDA Zone before planting.